-Mr Chong Ming Jun ("Mr Chong") was appointed to the Board as the Independent Non-Executive Director on 7 August 2020.
+Mr Chong Ming Jun ("Mr Chong") was appointed to the Board as the Independent Non-Executive Director on 7 August 2020, currently Chairman of Nominating Remuneration Committee and member of Audit Committee.
 He currently manages a design, construction and environmental business which he owns over the last 9 years and has gained vast experience in the retail and food and beverage sectors during his current business ventures.
-Prior to becoming an entreprenuer, Mr Chong has more than 6 years experience in the banking and education sectors in the sales and marketing field.
+Prior to becoming an entrepreneur, Mr Chong has more than 6 years experience in the banking and education sectors in the sales and marketing field.
 He held positions in UOB Group and ANZ Banking Group in 2006 and 2010 respectively.